 Example of swapping sheet entry side.

-- When a Sheet Entry is connected to a Harness Connector by a Signal Harness, the Harness Type in the Sheet Entry dialog is automatically populated with the Harness Type of the Harness Connector.
+When a Sheet Entry is connected to a Harness Connector by a Signal Harness, the Harness Type in the Properties panel is automatically populated with the Harness Type of the Harness Connector.
 When a Sheet Entry is connected to a Port by a Signal Harness and the Port has a Harness Type declared, the Sheet Entry will become a Harness object and change to the color of the Signal Harness.
 If you move the Sheet Entry away from the Harness Connector and the Harness Type field is not populated, the Sheet Entry will revert back to the default color.

 Should you need to negate (include a bar over the top of) a sheet entry name, this can be done by including a backslash character after each character in the name (e.g., E\N\A\B\L\E\).